Code talker: Hungarian

 In 2022 during the Russo-Ukrainian War, the Hungarian language is reported to be used by the Ukrainian army to relay operational military information and orders to circumvent being understood by the invading Russian army without the need to encrypt and decipher the messages.

 Ukraine has a sizeable Hungarian population of over 150,000 people who live mainly in the Kárpátalja (in Hungarian) or Zakarpatska Oblast (in Ukrainian) division of Ukraine, adjacent to Hungary.
 As Ukrainian nationals, men of enlistment age are also subject to military service, hence the Ukrainian army has a Hungarian-speaking capability.
 It is one of the most spoken and official languages of this region in present-day Ukraine.
 The Hungarian language is not an Indo-European language like the Slavic Ukrainian or Russian, but a Uralic language.
 For this reason, it is distinct and incomprehensible for Russian speakers.

 Meskwaki

 A group of 27 Meskwaki enlisted in the US Army together in January 1941; they comprised 16 percent of Iowa's Meskwaki population.
 During World War II, the US Army trained eight Meskwaki men to use their native Fox language as code talkers.
 They were assigned to North Africa.
 The eight were posthumously awarded the Congressional Gold Medal in 2013; the government gave the awards to representatives of the Meskwaki community.

 Mohawk

 Mohawk language code talkers were used during World War II by the United States Army in the Pacific theater.
-Levi Oakes, a Mohawk code talker born in Canada, was deployed to protect messages sent by Allied Forces using Kanien'kéha, a Mohawk sub-set language.
+Levi Oakes, a Mohawk code talker born in Canada, was deployed to protect messages sent by Allied Forces using Kanien'kéha (the Mohawk language).
 Oakes died in May 2019; he was the last of the Mohawk code talkers.